VlachosGroup/openmkm/docs/output.md

 ## Reactor State data

-These file specified below have either *_ss.out* or *_tr.out* extensions.
-For clarity, the extensions are omitted.
+The files specified below have either a *.csv* or *.dat* extension depending on the output file format selected in *reactor.yaml*.
+Further they may be qualified with *_ss.* or *_tr.* suffix indicating steady state or transient state respecitively.
+For clarity, the extensions are omitted at some places, but are implied.

-Files with _ss.out extension:
+Files with _ss.csv extension:
 1. **Batch reactor**:
    - 1<sup>st</sup> column values are **BLANK**